FITNYC-FRS/MAIN/PROCESSING/README.md

 Download Processing IDE - [download software](https://processing.org/download)\
 Main P5 Website - [p5 home](https://p5js.org)\
 P5 Web Editor - [browser based editor](https://editor.p5js.org/)

-If you are completely new to code based art, Processing is a flexible software sketchbook and a language for learning how to code within the context of the visual arts.
-P5 is an interpretation of Processing for the web.
-There is a robust community that is supported by good documentation as well as helpful tutorials and examples to learn from.
-Below are the basics of learning how to use Processing/P5:

 **Introduction/Tutorials:**